dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 Back button appearance and behavior can be redefined by setting the `BackButtonBehavior` attached property to a `BackButtonBehavior` object.
 The `BackButtonBehavior` class defines the following properties:

-- `Command`, of type `ICommand`, which is executed when the back button is pressed.
+- `Command`, of type <xref:System.Windows.Input.ICommand>, which is executed when the back button is pressed.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
 - `IconOverride`, of type <xref:Microsoft.Maui.Controls.ImageSource>, the icon used for the back button.
 - `IsEnabled`, of type `boolean`, indicates whether the back button is enabled.
 The default value is `true`.